Bebrowskiy/Sniffle/README.md

 ### 3. Create a configuration file

-Rename the config_template.py file to config.py and fill it with your API keys.
+Rename the `config_template.py` file to `config.py` and fill it with your API keys or other required information.

 ## 🧭 How to use?